Error analysis for empirical risk minimization over clipped ReLU networks in solving linear Kolmogorov partial

-Our work are inspired by Berner et al.~\cite{Berner:2020a}.
-We notice that the generalization results in \cite{Berner:2020a} are established only for linear Kolmogorov PDEs with bounded initial functions.
-There are many linear Kolmogorov PDEs in which the initial functions are in fact unbounded , for example, the Black-Sholes PDEs in the problems of the option pricing of basket call and call on max options.
+Since the Hoeffding's inequality is commonly used to establish the PAC-type inequality, the generalization results in \cite{Berner:2020a} are established only for linear Kolmogorov PDEs with bounded initial functions.
+There are many linear Kolmogorov PDEs in which the initial functions are in fact unbounded, for example, the Black-Scholes PDEs in the problems of the option pricing of basket call and call on max options.
 In this paper, we prove that for linear Kolmogorov PDEs with unbounded initial function, the generalization error still does not suffer from the curse of dimensionality if some assumptions are satisfied.
-For Black-Scholes PDEs and heat equations, we prove that these assumptions always hold.
-For the approximation error, we extend the theoretical results in \cite{Grohs:2023} and establish approximation properties of clipped neural networks for solutions of linear Kolmogorov PDEs with unbounded initial functions, affine drift function and affine diffusion function.
-Summarizing the results of the generalization error and the approximation error, we show that the ERM indeed overcomes the curse of dimensionality for linear Kolmogorov PDEs with unbounded initial functions.